 Albion Mill, Blackburn

-In 2014 VVHC got together with Blackburn with Darwen Borough Council to discuss the development of a state of the art supported living facility on the banks of the Leeds/Liverpool Canal.
+VVHC approached Blackburn with Darwen Borough Council to discuss the development of a state of the art supported living facility on the banks of the Leeds/Liverpool Canal.
 This land had previously been the site of the historical Albion Mill Cotton Works, which was still in operation until 1975 and was then used as a leisure facility until its demolition in 2010.

 The site is an area of great local interest and was badly in need of redevelopment.
 VVHC undertook a Public Consultation in April of 2014 to submit their design for the site to the local community.
 We took on board their suggestions and concerns and reached a design for the scheme ensuring we had incorporated areas within the scheme which were accessible to locals and tenants alike which would ensure everyone would benefit from the scheme.